ericmahare/leaderboard/README.md

 # Loaderboard

-> This is a project for adding and getting scores from the loaderboard api.
+> This is a project for adding and getting scores from the leaderboard api.

 ## Built With